-One email a week, one event a month, one more kid excited about college.
+One email a week, one event a month, one more student excited about college.

 The guidance of a mentor can empower a young person to graduate high school, succeed in college, and achieve their ambitions. iMentor is seeking college-educated Chicagoans to mentor students from public high schools in Chicago's low-income communities.